Lipen/formal-methods-course/lec-computation.typ

   This demonstrates that there is an effective procedure that, given any WFF $alpha$, will output "yes" iff $alpha$ is a tautological consequence of $Sigma$.
   Thus, the set of tautological consequences of $Sigma$ is effectively enumerable.
 ]

+= Universal Machines

+== High-Level Description

+#definition[
+  A high-level description of a Turing machine consists of:
+]

+== Universal Turing Machine

+TODO

 == TODO